Zeviks/Weather-App/README.md

 Visit Site 🌏: https://jocular-seahorse-c9ef2c.netlify.app/

-Thanks for taking the time and looking at my project, any feedback is muchly appreciated!✨
+Thanks for taking the time to look at my project, any feedback is muchly appreciated!✨